lachesis17/FFT_Wave/README.md

 # <img src="https://github.com/lachesis17/Wave_Generator/assets/78860436/5f025310-be06-4c57-9dbe-cb6fa7b0e9aa" width="30"> Wave Generator
 ![wave_generator](https://github.com/lachesis17/Wave_Generator/assets/78860436/8d59203a-f193-43c4-b9ba-890efcfdd343)

-- Generate two waves (Sine, Square, Triangle, Saw) at given Frequencies, Amplitudes and Sample Rates from 0.2 to 200 (ms)
+- Generate two waves (Sine, Square, Triangle, Saw)
+- Set Frequency, Amplitude, Sample Rates and Duration from 0.2 to 200 (ms)
 - Combines both waves and performs FFT on each individual wave and the combined
 - Plot all waves and their FFT in a matplotlib window
 - Use a Hann Window on the FFT